bodiyang/Tree-Like-Genome-Sequences-Analysis/readme.md

 For 30 blocks of size 100000 on chromosome 1:

 Blocks 9-16 were started at 22:16:06 on December 1 on Sam's mac.
 This run finished at 07:32:47 on December 2.
+It took 9 hours 16 minutes 44 seconds total.
 - Alignments 3800001 to 3900000 took 71 minutes, 42 seconds
 - Alignments 3900001 to 4000000 took 50 minutes, 13 seconds
 - Alignments 4000001 to 4100000 took 74 minutes, 00 seconds